Professional UX/UI Design Services for Games

 Prototyping and Design

-Any UI starts with understanding information flow: what should the player see at each moment, what actions are available, how to transition between screens.
-Without this, development becomes a series of "make it, wrong, remake" cycles.
+Any UI begins with understanding information flows: what the player should see at each moment, what actions are available, how to navigate between screens.
+Without this, development turns into a series of "made — wrong — redo" iterations.
+Our prototyping tool is Figma.
+The choice is not about trends but specific capabilities:

-• Component system with variants—instantly verify how a button looks in Normal/Hover/Pressed/Disabled states
+• Component system with variants — test button states (Normal/Hover/Pressed/Disabled)

-• Auto Layout—honest simulation of UI behavior at different text sizes (critical for multilingual games)
+• Auto Layout — honest simulation of UI behavior under different text sizes (critical for multilingual games)

-• Prototypes with transitions—test navigation flow before writing a line of code
+• Prototypes with transitions — test navigation flow before the first line of code

-UI Toolkit — new system based on XML (UXML) and CSS-like styles (USS).
-Originally built for editor tools (Editor Extensions), officially supported for runtime UI since Unity 2021.
-Architecturally closer to web development.
+UI Toolkit is a system based on XML (UXML) and CSS-like styles (USS).
+Originally created for editor tools, it has been officially supported for runtime UI since Unity 2021.
+Architecturally, it's closer to web development.

 • Actively developing custom editor tools

-This is where game UI differs fundamentally from regular app UI.
-In games, UI updates every frame, and inefficient implementation can eat 3–5ms from frame budget.
+This is where game UI differs drastically from UI in regular applications.
+In games, UI updates every frame, and an inefficient implementation can eat 3–5 ms from the frame budget — directly impacting FPS.

-Unity combines Canvas elements into a single draw call if they use the same material and texture atlas.
-Breaking the batch means an extra draw call, directly hitting performance.
+Unity combines elements of the same Canvas into a single draw call if they use the same material and texture atlas.
+Breaking the batch means an additional draw call, which hurts performance.

-• Different textures in neighboring elements (solution: sprite atlas via Sprite Atlas)
+• Different textures on adjacent elements (solution: sprite atlas via Sprite Atlas)

-• Mask component creates stencil and breaks batch (alternative: RectMask2D—cheaper)
+• Mask component creates a stencil and breaks the batch (alternative: RectMask2D — cheaper)

-• Canvas with different Render Mode—batching works only within one Canvas
+• Canvases with different Render Modes — batching works only within one Canvas

-• Any Graphic Raycaster adds overhead—use only on interactive Canvas
+• Any Graphic Raycaster adds overhead — place it only on interactive Canvases

 Canvas (Screen Space - Overlay)